Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Introduction

 In this work, we focus on the steady-state RTE, for which preconditioned iterative methods, such as source iteration (SI) and Krylov methods with diffusion synthetic acceleration (DSA) preconditioners, are well established \cite{Adams2002FastIM}.
 Although low-rank iterative solvers for the RTE remain comparatively underdeveloped, several pioneering efforts have emerged in recent years.
 Existing low-rank iterative methods can be broadly classified into two main categories.
 The first is based on a second-order reformulation of the RTE, within which low-rank methods have been developed under both rank-adaptive and DLR frameworks.
-Representative examples include the rank-adaptive preconditioned low-rank Richardson iteration in \cite{bachmayr2017iterative}, the rank-adaptive SI-DSA in \cite{guo2025inexact}, and the fixed-rank DLR approach in \cite{haut2026efficient}.
+Representative examples include the preconditioned low-rank Richardson iteration in \cite{bachmayr2017iterative}, the rank-adaptive SI-DSA in \cite{guo2025inexact}, and the \review{$P_N$-like} DLR approach in \cite{haut2026efficient}.
 The second category directly targets the first-order formulation of the RTE and exploits transport sweeps, a fast matrix-free algorithm to solve the discrete streaming system.
-Existing methods along this direction include the projection-based fixed-rank DLR method in \cite{peng2023sweep} and the collocation-based fixed-rank $S_N$-like DLR method in \cite{haut2026efficient}.
-Despite these encouraging developments, several limitations remain: \begin{enumerate} \item \underline{Ill-posedness of the second-order formulation:} When the total cross section is small or vanishes in a sub-region of the computational domain, the linear system resulting from the second-order reformulation of RTE becomes ill-posed or even singular, posing computational challenges to methods built upon it \cite{bachmayr2024low,guo2025inexact,haut2026efficient}. \item \underline{Fixed-rank constraints in sweep-based solvers:} Current sweep-based methods for the first-order formulation in \cite{peng2023sweep,haut2026efficient} are restricted to fixed-rank approximations.
-However, the optimal rank required to balance accuracy and efficiency is typically unknown \textit{a priori}.
-To the best of our knowledge, rank adaptivity has not yet been integrated into sweep-based low-rank iterative solvers for the first-order RTE. \item \emph{Overhead of rank-adaptive space augmentation:} Standard rank-adaptation strategies often rely on $r$-dependent space augmentation, where $r$ denotes the solution rank.
-Typically, these methods enrich the mode space by increasing its dimension to a multiple of $r$ before truncation (e.g., $2r$ in augmented basis update Galerkin (BUG) \cite{ceruti2022rank} or $4r$ for the low-rank SI-DSA in \cite{guo2025inexact} when solving 2D2V RTE).
-However, such augmentation can be overly aggressive for challenging problems that require a relatively high solution rank to achieve a prescribed accuracy or satisfy the convergence criterion of the iterative solver.
-For example, the effective rank may reach approximately $40\%$ of the full rank \cite{guo2025inexact} in order to reduce the difference between the scalar fluxes of successive iterations below $10^{-5}$.
-In these regimes, the computational overhead of $r$-dependent augmentation can offset performance gains, preventing genuine computational savings compared to efficient full-rank solvers. \end{enumerate}
+Existing methods along this direction include the projection-based fixed-rank DLR method in \cite{peng2023sweep} and the collocation-based $S_N$-like DLR method in \cite{haut2026efficient}.
+Despite these encouraging developments, several limitations remain: \begin{enumerate} \item \underline{Ill-posedness of the second-order formulation:} When the total cross section is small or vanishes in a sub-region of the computational domain, the linear system resulting from the second-order reformulation of RTE becomes ill-posed or even singular, posing computational challenges to methods built upon it \cite{bachmayr2024low,guo2025inexact,haut2026efficient}.